demurthelemur/demurthelemur/README.md

 - I am an IOS Developer that focuses on SwiftUI and UIKit Development
 - I am also interested in Full-Stack Web Development, Computer Networks and Network Security, Distributed Systems
 - I mostly program in Swift but I also know Javascript, C++, C#, C, Python
-- Hardly invested in the Apple Ecosystem
+- Heavily invested in the Apple Ecosystem
 - Feel free to reach me out on my twitter @demurthelemur or email workdemirdereli@gmail.com